enalisnick/NBA_shot_analysis/README.md

 NBA_shot_analysis
 =================

 Code for running various classifiers on NBA shot data.
+Dependencies: [Scikit-Learn](http://scikit-learn.org/stable/index.html) (and its dependencies)

 First, we need to import data helpers and the learning models
 ```python